rocksandclouds/Unlokt/README.md

 - Uptime in status bar
 - door opener pin on GPIO 23, triggerable with MQTT
 - MQTT last will testament
+- Status web site with lots of info
+- OTA with ESPAsyncHTTPUpdateServer

 Wishlist / Todo:
 - make GPIOs configurable
 - at startup if there are fingerprints saved on the sensor we don't know give them a number in the list
-- status web site with lots of info

 ## What is FingerprintDoorbell?